 • Appoint an interior designer!
 An interior designer can help you navigate through the overwhelming process of designing your home and help you create a vision to work towards.
 They also have experience of the typical areas where people go wrong and help you avoid them

 I hope you’ve found this article useful.
-If you would like help designing your home do get in touch.
+If you would like help designing your home or are interested in Interior Design in Sussex do get in touch.